 General Standards.
 The essential level of practice agreed on by the profession at large, as represented by CAS, which applies to all functional area programs and services.
 The General Standards are a core, global set of standards that articulate common expectations (e.g., expectations that are relevant across all higher education institutions and their programs and services regardless of their specialties).
-The General Standards espouse student learning and development as fundamental to mission and program.
+The General Standards espouse student learning, development, and success as fundamental to mission and program.
 Each general standard is embedded in every set of functional area standards.
 These boilerplate criteria are presented in bold type and use the auxiliary verb “must,” as do all CAS standards.
 Note: General Standards are capitalized when referring to the document that lists all general standard statements.
 The term general standards is not capitalized when referring to a specific general standard statement embedded within functional area standards.

 guideline.
 A statement used to clarify or amplify professional standards.
 Although not essential for acceptable practice, a guideline provides institutions with a description of enhanced practice that can assist in establishing, assessing, and improving programs and services.
 Guidelines help programs and services move beyond the essential standards to more fully address the needs of students or the institution.
 CAS guidelines use the auxiliary verbs "should" and "may" and appear in regular (i.e., not bold) typeface.

 learning and development outcomes.
 Statements that describe significant and measurable change occurring in students as a direct result of their interaction with an educational institution and its programs and services.
-Learning and development outcomes identify what the learners will know, appreciate, and/or be able to do as a result of engaging with the program or service (UCONN, para.
-10).
+Learning and development outcomes identify what the learners will know, appreciate, and/or be able to do as a result of engaging with the program or service.
 The CAS standards identify six broad student learning and development domains, as well as related dimensions, or elements of the domains, that students should accomplish as a result of their higher education experiences.
 Institutional programs and services must assess achievement of learning and development outcomes.

 outcomes, program/programmatic.
 See program outcomes.

 Professional Preparation Program Standards.
-A set of standards developed and promulgated for purposes of providing master’s level student affairs administration programs with criteria to guide the professional education and preparation of entry-level practitioners in student affairs.
+A set of standards developed and promulgated for purposes of providing master’s level student affairs administration and related programs with criteria to guide the professional education and preparation of entry-level practitioners in student affairs.

 quality assurance.
 Activities, processes, and initiatives that are intended to ensure that those accessing available programs and services will benefit from them and achieve intended outcomes.
 The CAS self-assessment approach is a form of quality assurance.